 A: As with so many other scenarios in the careers arena, this is a judgement call for you.
 Stick or twist?
-My instinct is to include items of study rather than exclude them, writes Mary O’Brien-Killeen, Career Coach, Sli Nua Careers, Claremorris.
+My instinct is to include items of study rather than exclude them, writes Patricia Maloney, Career Coach, Sli Nua Careers.

 Your part-time study could say a great deal about you in terms of your commitment to learning.
 You’re taking yourself out of the fabled comfort zone.
 You’re alive and kicking.
 Employers gravitate to people like that.

 The alternative scenario, whereby you are not acquiring new skills or knowledge, may worry them a great deal more than this bit on the side, so to speak.

 Of course, if the course you’re doing heralds a possible move into a new sector, and could result in some awkward questions for you in the interview, it might be more judicious to leave it out.
 If it’s just another skill you are acquiring, rather than embarking on a whole new career path, I would not be afraid of mentioning it in your application.

 I would also query whether or not this piece of study is actually unrelated, as you say.
 Sometimes people think the courses they are doing, or the hobbies they pursue, have no connection to their current role, whereas they might well represent something relevant – if not in your current role, then possibly in another position within the same company.

 An example of this might be the engineer I know who studied data protection while working in a construction firm.
 The two may appear unconnected at first view but, as we found out in the great General Data Protection Regulation (GDPR) rush of 2018, companies found themselves badly in need of people who could bring some order to their data protection procedures.